Do you want to improve the health and yield of your beet crop? Companion planting might be the answer.

 Pungent Scented Herbs Protect Beets

-Strongly scented culinary herbs such as thyme, hyssop, rosemary, and all varieties of mint are helpful companion plants for beets.
+Strongly scented culinary herbs such as thyme, hyssop, rosemary, and all varieties of mint are good companions for beets.
 They keep away cabbage moths, fleas, flea beetles, aphids, and rodents.
 Mint does double duty: it also improves the flavor of cabbage, a boon companion plant for beets.

 All varieties of mint repel aphids, and attract aphid’s natural predator, wasps.